ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

-You can alternatively partially render your application and utilise the [`useStoreRehydrated`](/docs/api/use-store-rehydrated.html) hook to wait for rehydration to complete prior to rendering the parts of your application that depend on the rehydrated state.
+You can alternatively partially render your application and utilise the [`useStoreRehydrated`](/docs/api/use-store-rehydrated.html) hook to wait for rehydration to complete prior to rendering the slices of your application that depend on the rehydrated state.

 ```javascript